toinfinityai/infinity-datasets/fitness-occlusion/README.md

 ## Getting Started
 Download the dataset from the [Infinity Marketplace](https://marketplace.infinity.ai/products/fitness-occlusions-dataset), and use the provided [quickstart notebook](quickstart.ipynb) to visualize labels.

+**NOTE:** If you want access to this dataset for FREE, send an email to info@toinfinity.ai

 ## Contents
 For each dataset sample, we provide the following files: